J-PET (Jagiellonian-PET TOMOGRAPHY)

 mgr inż.
 Moyo Simbarashe

-dr Magdalena Skurzok
+dr hab.
+Magdalena Skurzok

 prof. dr hab.
 Ewa Stępień